The best databases for finding case studies are

 Treaties in Force – Treaties America has signed.

-Lexis Nexis for the full text of lapsed and current U.S. Treaties.
+Search Nexis Uni for the full text of lapsed and current U.S. Treaties.